fridaystephan/alx-system_engineering-devops/0x00-shell_basics/README.md

-The file '7-movethatfile' will move the file 'betty' from'tmp' to 'tmp/my_first_directory' The file '8-firstdelete ' will remove the file 'betty' The script '9-firstdirdeletion' will remove the dir 'my_first_directory' in /tmp
+The file '7-movethatfile' will move the file 'betty' from'tmp' to 'tmp/my_first_directory' The file '8-firstdelete ' will remove the file 'betty' The script '9-firstdirdeletion' will remove the dir 'my_first_directory' in /tmp The script '10-back' will cd into the previous dir